robojones/z1/README.md

 EXAMPLE=hello z1 start path/to/your/app
 ```

-There are some environment variables that z1 sets automatically:
+There are some environment variables that automatically z1 sets for each process:

-- __PORT__ - The first port.
+- __PORT__ - The first port you specified.
 - __PORTS__ - All ports that your app uses (separated by commas).
 - __APPNAME__ - The name of your app.
 - __PWD__ - The directory of your app.
 - __WORKERS__ - The number of workers started for the app.

-These variables can not be overwritten.
+These variables __can't be overwritten__.

 ### Start

-Starting the app:
+After you [prepared the package.json](#prepare-packagejson) file of your app, you can now start it.
 First go to the directory where the `package.json` of you project is located.
 Type the following command into your terminal:

 ```
 z1 start
 ```

+This command works regardless of how many workers you have specified in the `package.json` file.
-The output could look like this:
+If your app was successfully startet, the output should look like this:

 ![Start command output](https://raw.githubusercontent.com/robojones/z1/master/screenshots/start.png)